vectorbite/VectorBiteDataPlatform/static/docs/vecdyn/field_definitions.md

 ## Publication Information Template

-Meta-data entered into this table should be entered into the VectorBiTE web app via the data submission forms.
+Data entered into this table should be entered into the VecDyn CSV template.

 | Field Name            | Required Y/N | Data format | Details                                                      | Additional Notes                                             |        Db table         |
 | --------------------- | ------------ | ----------- | ------------------------------------------------------------ | ------------------------------------------------------------ | :---------------------: |